ammesonb/ubiquiti-config-generator/README.md

 The "smart" checks for configuration consistency are as follows:
 - Since file names have to be unique, you cannot have two of the same network, interface, firewall, etc
 - Address and port group names must actually exist to be used
-- Reduction of human error in typing, since only one instance of any given data point
+- Reduction of human error in typing, since host IPs and similar are defined once and the other references are generated
-    - Device name or address, port (group) definitions, etc
 - The same address cannot be used by multiple hosts
 - The same address range cannot be shared across networks
-- enable/disable keywords can be checked before commit/save called

 ## Modifying the Ubiquiti Configs
 ### Validating Changes
 When you create a PR, on every change the post-push hook will execute using the details in your YAML config.
-The hook will then load your boot configs and merge the abstractions into them, then validate using the template files' and abstraction's rules.
+The hook will then load your boot configurations and merge the abstractions into them, then validate using the template files' and abstraction's rules.
 Results of the validations will be posted on the output and to a comment on the PR.
 Note some are warnings, some will be blocking errors and must be resolved prior to merging.

-You should also check the generated `.config.boot` file to ensure it matches your expectations.
+The program will also connect to the devices affected by the configuration change and load their live configurations and show a diff against it, so you can see the effect of your changes.

 ### Deploying
 After validations are successful, you can merge the PR.